-Cabinet is recommended to:
+Council is recommended to:

-- I. Agree that if Full Council approves the new CTS scheme for 2025/26, there should be an increased CTS Hardship Fund and that a new CTS Hardship Fund Policy will be developed and brought back to Cabinet for approval in March 2025. - II.
-Recommend for Full Council: A new CTS scheme for 2025/26 as appended at Appendix A to come into effect on 1 April 2025.
+- I. Note that Cabinet agreed that if Full Council approves the new CTS scheme for 2025/26, there should be an increased CTS Hardship Fund and that a new CTS Hardship Fund Policy will be developed and brought back to Cabinet for approval in March 2025. - II.
+Approve a new CTS scheme for 2025/26 as appended at Appendix A to come into effect on 1 April 2025.